 We measured the stats at the bottom of the outbound funnel: qualified calls booked.
 Logically, here the trend reversed :

-• Audience A: 3,77 % of qualified calls booked
+Audience A: 3,77 % of qualified calls booked

-• Audience B: 6,62 % of qualified calls booked
+Audience B: 6,62 % of qualified calls booked

-• Audience C: 5,1% of qualified calls booked.
+Audience C: 5,1% of qualified calls booked.

-• Being transparent got way more leads.3 points higher for audience B in terms of qualified calls booked.
+Being transparent got way more leads.3 points higher for audience B in terms of qualified calls booked.
 This is the difference between a barely surviving company and a growing one.

-The note in the message of Audience B has played the role of a filter: only people that saw an interest in the offer accepted the invitation, then were interested enough by the other messages and DMs sent and finally went further and accepted a call.
+The note in the message of Audience B has played the role of a filter: only people who saw an interest in the offer accepted the invitation, then were interested enough by the other messages and DMs sent and finally went further and accepted a call.

 And remember: know your audience.
 In this case, we were targeting highly sought-after prospects from salespeople.
 They receive tons of messages daily and are very conscious of their time.
 We had a lot of feedback from the sales team that they got qualified calls with people more senior than usual because of the transparency of the approach - which senior people relate to.